JordanMajd/jordanmajd.github.io/article/2019_12_13_farming_dittos_for_fun_and_profit.md

 How probabilities are computed, thanks to @Calculus#0240.

-A 5* Ditto is guaranteed 4 IVs.
+Both 4 and 5 star Ditto are guaranteed 4 'best' IVs.
 Of the other 2 IVs, each has 1/32 chance to be 'best'.

 ```
 P(6IV) = P(both stats best) = 1/32^2 = 1/1024